Chalets in the French Alps

 9.3

-Chalet for 2 people, with hot tub and garden, child-friendly
+Chalet for 10 people, with balcony and sauna as well as hot tub

 Free cancellation